caiolombello/upload-to-drive/README.md

 ## How to use

-To upload an file
+To upload file
 > $ drive <br>
 > $ \<file>

-To upload an entire directory
+To upload entire directory
 > $ drive <br>
 > $ \<dir> --recursive